Get A Quote

 Enclosed or Open

 For indoor applications, Romex must be installed in an enclosed space.
 You might install it within a wall, inside a ceiling or under a floor.
-Depending on the needs of the application, this may be done with or without conduit.
-However, if the installation is out in the open, the Romex wire must be run through a conduit.
+Depending on the application’s needs, this may be done with or without conduit.
+However, the Romex wire must be run through a conduit if the installation is out in the open.
 MC conduit does not require these considerations and can be installed in enclosed or open spaces.

 In addition to these considerations, make sure you comply with the NEC first before you initiate a wiring project.
 Looking to those codes can help guide your choice in wiring and save you trouble in the long run.